google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 ### What happens to users who have already added a site to their Home screen?

-Users will continue to get the existing add to Home screen experience, though if they add it again manually via the menu button, the new icon will use improved add to Home screen.
+Users will continue to get the existing add to home screen experience, though if they add it again manually via the menu button, the new icon will use improved add to home screen.

 ### What will happen to the current add to Home screen experience?

-Improved add to Home screen will replace add to Home screen for PWAs.
-There is no change to the existing functionality of add to Home screen for non-PWAs.
+Improved add to home screen will replace add to home screen for PWAs.
+There is no change to the existing functionality of add to home screen for non-PWAs.

 ### What happens if the user has already installed the native app for the site?

-Like add to Home screen today, users will be able to add a site independent of any native apps.
+Like add to home screen today, users will be able to add a site independent of any native apps.
 If you expect users to potentially install both, we recommend differentiating the icon or name of your site from your native app.

 ### When a user opens a site installed via improved add to Home screen, will Chrome be running?

-Yes, once the site is opened from the Home screen the primary activity is still Chrome.
+Yes, once the site is opened from the home screen the primary activity is still Chrome.
 Cookies, permissions, and all other browser state will be shared.

 ### Will my installed site's storage be cleared if the user clears Chrome's cache?